YoubetDao/Blockchain-Technology-and-Application-Notes-2018/src/ETH/GHOST-protocol.md

 **Q** When an uncle block is included, should the transactions in the uncle block be executed?

 **A** They should not be executed.
 Ethereum and Bitcoin are transaction-driven state machines.
 Every time a new block is published on the chain, the current state will be transferred to the next state.
 There may be conflicts between transactions on the main chain and uncle blocks.
 Ethereum prevents double-spending attacks through account balances.
-Two different transactions may conflict.
 If the transactions of uncle blocks are executed, some transactions may become illegal transactions.
 The uncle block itself is not necessarily illegal.
 After executing the parent block and then executing the uncle block, it may become illegal.

 **Q** Is it possible to check which transactions in the uncle block are legal and only execute legal transactions?